 "The United States of America is the greatest nation on earth, or so it is said.
 This expression reflects homage to the visionary founders and the democratic innovation they implanted, a fundamental faith in the country's political and economic system, and celebration of a common ethos of liberty and equality that is understood to mark American identity."
-(Walter R. Echo-Hawk, In the Light of Justice, vii)
+[Walter R. Echo-Hawk, In the Light of Justice, vii]

 Yet, "it is simply a matter of fact, with which Americans must contend, that the claim to exceptional greatness is wed to historical processes that defy it."
-(Id.)
-Yet, few discuss it, and fewer work to resolve it.
+[Id.]
+Yet few discuss it, and fewer work to resolve it.
 Instead, the legacy of conquest and colonialism is implanted "into the American mindset, institutions, and legal regime so deeply that we are blinded to its presence."
-(Id. at 105.)
+[Id. at 105] "While most acutely felt by the indigenous peoples of the country, these wounds are also afflictions on the country as a whole."
+[Id.]

-"While most acutely felt by the indigenous peoples of the country, these wounds are also afflictions on the country as a whole."
-(Id.)
 This course helps us understand why the achievement of human rights requires that we, as a nation, confront the combined injustices of the past and present.

-This course explores:
+This course will explore:

-- How are concepts of an individual's "human rights" created by and implemented for society? - Can human rights be considered "inalienable" when history reveals the denial of the rights society members? - What are the barriers to achieving universal human rights? - What do human rights campaigns tell us about the solutions to achieve human rights?
+- What are "human rights"? - Can human rights be considered "inalienable" when history reveals the denial of the rights? - What are the barriers to achieving universal human rights? - What do human rights campaigns tell us about the solutions to achieve human rights?